dissanayakeG/PortFolio/posts/6-laravel-package-developments.md

     $this->loadViewsFrom($rootPathFromThisLocation . '/resources/views', 'everest');

     //Overriding Package Views from the application
-    //Laravel will first check if a custom version of the view has been placed in the resources/views/vendor/everest 				//directory by the developer.
+    //Laravel will first check if a custom version of the view has been placed in the resources/views/vendor/everest directory by the developer.
-    //Then, if the view has not been customized, Laravel will search the package view directory you specified in your call          //to loadViewsFrom
+    //Then, if the view has not been customized, Laravel will search the package view directory you specified in your call to loadViewsFrom
 }
 ```